 Workforce Solutions Greater Dallas is a free job matching service that also offers other services, such as resume building.

 Texas Workforce Commission

 The workforce commission has set up a COVID-19 resource page for job seekers.

 This online job matching and workforce services system provides fast access to a complete set of employment tools.

 Good Jobs Institute

 This nationwide resource is posting information for workers by city, state and profession, including how to apply for emergency funds or receive compensation from employers.
-For example, if you work for a national retail company, many retailers have closed brick and mortar storefronts but are still temporarily compensating employees, from Lululemon, to J. Crew, to Nordstrom, to Warby Parker, and a list of others.
-Visit the Good Jobs Institute website.
+For example, if you work for a national retail company, many retailers have closed brick and mortar storefronts but are still compensating employees.
+Visit the Good Jobs Institute website for more information.